nadiannis/tokoplay-api/README.md

 │   ├── controllers  # stores the controllers
 │   ├── models       # stores the models
 │   ├── routes       # contains route files
-│   ├── services     # contains business logic
+│   ├── seeds        # contains sample data in json that can be prepopulated to db │   ├── services     # contains business logic
 │   ├── utils        # stores utility functions
 │   └── index.js     # the entry point